SouthRibbleTech/lucidql/README.md

 ### setup your Adonis application and create models and a controller
 * Setup your models and relationships as you would normally.
 Nothing special here
-* Create a new controller, you can call it anything you want and set it up like in the example below, but referncing your own models
+* Create a new controller, you can call it anything you want and set it up like in the example below, but referencing your own models

 You controller might look something like this.